jonathanpenn/ui-screen-shooter/README.md

 ## Usage

-### Trying the example.
-There is a Xcode Sample project in which you can see the magic.
-Enter the `example/` directory of the package and run the script:

-## Using UI Screen Shooter in your project

-To use the shooter in your project you need to copy the two config files
+To use the shooter in your project:

   1. Copy the `config-automation.js` and `config-screenshots.sh` from the `example/` in your project.
 These files shall be in the same directory of  `.xcodeproject` or `.xworkspace`.
   2. Open `config-screenshots.sh` and customize it.
 The file is self documented.